Research Themes

 Power electronic converters that are only rated to handle a fraction of the system power are called partial (also known as differential or fractional) power processing (PPP) converters.
 Partial power processing enables high-efficiency power conversion solutions with a reduced footprint.

-We are focused on leveraging the concept of PPP in various power electronic applications, including electric vehicle fast charging, solar photovoltaic systems, and battery management.
+We are focused on leveraging the concept of PPP in various power electronic applications, including electric vehicle fast charging, solar photovoltaic systems, and battery balancing.

 Reconfigurable partial power converter and laboratory testbench

-With the advent of wide band-gap semiconductors like Silicon Carbide (SiC) and Gallium Nitride (GaN), the boundaries of power conversion are being pushed in terms of voltage, frequency and power.
-However, as we move towards compact, high-efficiency converters enabled by wide-band-gap semiconductors, we must tackle several challenges, such as EMI/EMC and thermal management.
+With the advent of wide-bandgap semiconductors like Silicon Carbide (SiC) and Gallium Nitride (GaN), the boundaries of power conversion are being pushed in terms of voltage, frequency, and power.
+However, as we move towards compact, high-efficiency converters enabled by wide-bandgap semiconductors, we must address several challenges, including EMI/EMC and thermal management.

 We are exploring the design of power conversion systems operating at kHz to MHz scales for various weight-critical applications.

-We have developed an ultra-low power series resonant converter-based auxiliary power supply for a sensing application with high isolation requirements.
+We have developed an ultra-low-power series-resonant converter-based auxiliary power supply for a sensing application with high isolation requirements.
 A split planar high-frequency transformer design is utilised to achieve a high isolation voltage of 25 kVpk.
 High isolation requirements are met by physically isolating the primary and secondary PCB-based coils and using a resin to encapsulate the entire transformer.
 The converter is switched at 400 kHz.
+An industry partner has absorbed the converter design and has incorporated it into their sensing solution.

 Distributed Generation (DG) systems based on renewable energy resources are gaining popularity due to their ability to curb greenhouse gas emissions and reduce dependence on fossil fuels.
 With the steady increase in DG systems, microgrids (MG) play a key role in integrating scattered energy resources.